Kaikei-e/CurioNoah/README.md

 <br/>

-## Why am I working on this project?
+## What is the motivation behind undertaking this project?

-It is solely to improve my overall development capabilities.
-This includes everything from bit infrastructures teritory such as Docker, DB, backend, and frontend development.
-In addition, this is an ambitious project that aims to reach out to QA and performance tuning.
-(Yeah, I get it.
-I'm not a genius, so these things will be very challenging.)
+The primary objective is to enhance my comprehensive development skills encompassing various areas such as Docker, database management, backend and frontend development.
+Furthermore, this ambitious project strives to encompass quality assurance and performance optimization, acknowledging that these aspects may pose significant challenges even for someone like me who isn't a prodigy.

 <br>